 Opening in 1930, the Audian theater stands on the location of a previous auto mechanic garage.
 The theater went through two major remodels including a repositioning of the auditorium in 1936 and upgrades in mid 1990’s.
 Much of the original architectural design is still evident in its current design and the building holds a level of charm reminiscent of 1930’s movie houses.

 The Theater was always a movie house and remained one of two primary places in Pullman to see movies until the opening of the Village Centre Cinemas.
 The building has been empty since the early 2000’s.
-The current owners are looking to lease the facility.

 The Vision – The Audian Performing Arts Centre (APAC)